How lip fillers work?

-Most professionals use a filler based on collagen or hyaluronic acid (HA) that is injected into the lip to increase volume and size.
-Collagen works purely by filling the lips, while hyaluronic acid fillers work not only by filling the lip directly, but also by trapping water inside the lips for a natural, plump effect.
+Lip fillers are a popular cosmetic procedure used to increase the size and volume of the lips.
+Most professionals use a filler based on collagen or hyaluronic acid (HA) that is injected into the lips to achieve the desired effect.
+Collagen works by simply filling the lips, while HA fillers not only fill the lips directly, but also trap water inside for a natural, plump look.
 Once injected, the filler gel supports and shapes the tissues of the lips.
-Most lip fillers are made with hyaluronic acid (HA) and, once injected directly into the lips, increase size and volume.

 HA is beneficial because it not only fills the lips, but it also traps water from the inside for a healthy, natural-looking pout.
 Our doctors use hyaluronic acid-based fillers to improve the appearance of lips that might otherwise appear too thin.
 Most lip fillers contain the numbing medication lidocaine and the filler itself, thus creating a painless process.
 Hyaluronic acid-based fillers are currently the most popular injectable filler products used in the United States today.

+The injection process is relatively simple.
 While the doctor injects the fillers with a very thin cannula, an assistant will apply acupressure to various points on the face to help lessen the feel of the filler as it is applied.
 On average, your healthcare provider will insert 1 milliliter (ml) of lip filler into your lips, which is about one-fifth of a teaspoon.
 After the procedure is finished, your healthcare provider may gently massage your lips to absorb the filler.
-We talked to a patient and her doctor about her experience with a lip filler and what to expect before, during and after the procedure.

 Leave Reply